mpalmer/service-skeleton/README.md

 The `service-skeleton` is aware of these problems, and wants to help.

-Firstly, if you wrap a field's type in `secrecy::Secret`, it will be removed from the environment after it is read, meaning that it won't get passed to subprocesses, and it won't be *trivially* readable in-process.
+Firstly, if you mark a field as `#[config(sensitive)]`, it will be removed from the environment after it is read, meaning that it won't get passed to subprocesses, and it won't be *trivially* readable in-process.
 It looks like this:

 ```rust